juicyj201/StockProgramProject21/readme.txt

 The installation file will only work on a windows (32 / 64(x86)bit) machine.
 We haven't thought about branching to other machines yet, as that would be outside of our project's scope.
-You can install the program to any location on any drive you choose.
+You can install the program to any location, on any drive you choose.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  2. Known Bugs
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-*This may not be much a bug, but i have disabled the control box linked to most of the forms.
+(I suppose there's not really harmful bugs apparent.

-(Other than that i suppose there is no other harmful bugs.
+The program has been tested to make sure it works in a real-world situation.
-The program has been thoroughly tested to make sure it works in a real-world situation.
 However there may be several bugs after new features are added to the program.)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  3. Notes